mrdunk/flowing-terrain/README.md

 (In the 3D view, use mouse to look around, cursor keys to move and [SHIFT] with cursor keys to change height.)

+If you just want to understand how the algorithm works, i recommend looking at the `map.py` code.
+If you want to run the code and view the results, `map_3d.py` is more fun.

 Disclaimer: I promised you "no lakes/basins/lowbits/etc" but in the code i deliberately lower a random number of points to create more interesting land.